Updated July 31, 2020

-As the financial impact of COVID-19 continues to unfold, please know that our investment team is committed to helping you achieve your goals.
-We are constantly monitoring and evaluating the situation to provide the most relevant financial information related to COVID-19 and how we look ahead from here.
+Our investment team remains committed to helping you achieve your goals.
+We are constantly monitoring and evaluating the markets to provide you the most relevant financial information related to COVID-19 and how we look ahead from here.

 Information is changing quickly, and, as always, we are available for personal consultations.
 This page is another resource, and we will be updating it regularly with information and insights.

-What is the latest outlook for the economy?
+What is the latest economic data telling us?

 What should I be doing with my investments?